 Health and community services training is linked to the largest growth industry in Australia, estimated to grow by 20% over the next five years.
-This program prepares students with the basic skills for a career in the health sector as well as providing a pathway to further study.
-Skills acquired in this course include communication, workplace health and safety, conducting basic health checks, relevant health administration tasks, infection control, personal time management and working with diverse people.
+These programs combine to provide students with entry-level skills necessary for a career in the health sector and provide a pathway to pursue further study.
+Skills acquired in this course include first aid, effective communication, workplace health and safety, infection control, understanding common medical terminology, conducting health checks, recognising healthy body systems and working with diverse people.